-James joined Dere Street Barristers in 2017, having successfully completed a common law pupillage in chambers.
+James joined Dere Street Barristers in 2017, having successfully completed a common law pupillage in Chambers.
 He has particular interests in property disputes and commercial dispute resolutionand also has a busy personal injury practice.

 Commercial Dispute Resolution

 James accepts instructions in all areas of commercial dispute resolution including breaches and construction of contracts, breaches of trust and fiduciary duty, as well as general debt recovery.
 Recent cases include:

 - Advising on and drafting particulars for a claim for injunctive relief and damages arising from an ex-employee leaving a company and setting up in direct competition using a customer list which had been stolen from his former employer.